polatengin/amsterdam/README.md

 ## Guideline

-Following guideline will help you to;
+The following guideline will help you to;

 * Build a custom _Docker Image_ for Jenkins which has plugins you want to use